-Our draw\lines module can certainly be used to create a Closed polyline, but you must make sure to turn on the "Closed" toggle for each line segment to ensure it is closed
+Our draw\lines module can certainly be used to create a Closed polyline, but you must make sure to turn on the "Closed" toggle for each line segment to ensure it is closed.

 Once you have one or more closed polylines, you will need to pass those through triangulate\polylines modules to create a TIN surface from the closed polylines.
-You should confirm (by connecting it to the viewer) that you are getting the correct surface before proceeding to area\cut.
+You should confirm (by connecting it to the viewer) that you are getting the correct surface before proceeding to distance to 2d area.
 If triangulate\polylines will not run, your lines are not closed.

-Once you have your surface(s) and you pass that to the right input port of area\cut, the output of area\cut is data with which you can subset your original model.
+Once you have your surface(s) and you pass that to the right input port of distance to 2d area, the output of distance to 2d area is data with which you can subset your original model.
 The data is zero (0.0) at the boundaries of your surface: is less than zero (negative) inside the surface; and is greater than zero (positive) outside of the surface.
 To get everything inside, you need to choose "Below Level" in the subsetting modules rather than the Default "Above Level".